Nekos-life/neko-bot-jda/README.md

 ## Contributing

-Please read [CONTRIBUTING.md]() for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License

-This project is licensed under the AGPL-3.0 License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the AGPL-3.0 License - see the [LICENSE](LICENSE) file for details